 Boresight Reimagined

-Selso Tello, the owner and founder of T-Zoom Research, has conducted research and development on rifle marksmanship since 2010 and was awarded five patents regarding the concept of smartphone rifle calibration.
-He created the smartphone app Zero Verify, formerly Record Fire, to do just that.
+Selso Tello, the owner and founder of T-Zoom Research, has conducted research and development on rifle marksmanship since 2010 and was awarded six patents regarding the concept of smartphone rifle calibration.
+He created the mobile app Zero Verify, formerly Record Fire, to do just that.

 The problem

-All firearms with scopes require calibration to ensure that the firearm and scope are aimed at the same point.
-This process is called boresight.
-Current methods of boresighting do not collect data on calibration settings so a user can recall zero at a different point in time.
+All firearms with scopes require calibration to ensure the firearm and scope are aimed at the same point.
+This process is called boresighting.
+Current methods of boresighting do not collect data or record calibration settings so a user can recall zero at a different point in time.
+Traditional boresighters may simply get your first round on paper — a far cry from accuracy.
+Additionally, many boresighters may be misaligned left, right, up, or down.
+This limitation can be time-consuming to correct.
+A more precise digital method is needed.

 The solution